nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

    ...
 ```

-Twitter verifies which app we’d like to prompt a user to grant access to and sends
+Twitter verifies which app we’d like to prompt a user to grant access to
-us back a set of temporary request tokens that can be utilized to generate an
+and sends us back a set of temporary request tokens that we can then use
-authorization url.
+to generate an authorization URL.

 ```python
     ...